teracyhq/blog/source/_posts/2016-08-19-teracy-dev-vision.markdown

 teracy-dev v0.4.0 but we failed to make it.
 Now we promise you that teracy-dev v0.5.0 will leverage Docker as the core workflow and it will rule the world of developers.

-We will add more documentation for usage, accelate the development pace so that you should benefit from it as we do.
+We will add more documentation for usage, accelerate the development pace so that you should benefit from it as we do.
 Let's try using it once with [teracy-dev v0.4.2](http://dev.teracy.org/docs/0.4.2/getting_started.html), it's open source and totally free.
 You will love it as we do now for 3 years and counting.
 Let's together make it better